salonit11/heart-disease-prediction/README.md

 ## 📁 Dataset

-The dataset used is the [UCI Heart Disease dataset](https://archive.ics.uci.edu/ml/datasets/heart+Disease) (or mention your source if different).
+The dataset used is attached to repository.

 ---